thoughtbot/administrate/docs/customizing_dashboards.md

 `:suffix` - Suffixes the number with a string.
 Defaults to `""`.

+`:format` - Specify a hash which defines a formatter.
+This uses ActiveSupport and works by  by passing a hash that includes the formatter (`formatter`) and the options for the formatter (`formatter_options`).
+Defaults to the locale's delimiter when `formatter_options` does not include a `delimiter`.
+See the example below.
+Note that currently only `ActiveSupport::NumberHelper.number_to_delimited` is supported.

 For example, you might use the following to display U.S. currency:

 ```ruby